spotandjake/Brisk/CONTRIBUTING.md

 ## Running the Tests

-To run all tests, invoke the `yarn start-tests`:
+To run all tests, invoke the `yarn test`:

 ```Shell
 yarn start-tests